Courses

 APMA 1700.
 The Mathematics of Insurance

 The course consists of two parts.
 The first treats life contingencies, i.e., the construction of models for individual life insurance contracts.
-The second treats the Collegective Theory of Risk, which constructs mathematical models for the insurance company and its portfolio of policies as a whole.
+The second treats the Collective Theory of Risk, which constructs mathematical models for the insurance company and its portfolio of policies as a whole.
 Suitable also for students proceeding to the Institute of Actuaries examinations.
 Prerequisites: Probability to the level of APMA 1650 or MATH 1610.
-Offered in alternate years.

 APMA 1710.
 Information Theory (CSCI 1850, ENGN 1510)